Living Conditions in Togo

 Transportation

-The distance between communities and regional capitals varies, but can be as far as 60 kilometers.
+The distance between communities and regional capitals varies but can be as far as 60 kilometers.
 Public transportation consists largely of shared cars and vans, referred to as “bush taxis.”
 You will be provided with funds to purchase a bicycle to facilitate work and enable you to have greater access to nearby communities.
 You will also be given a bicycle helmet.
-Many Volunteers choose bikes for shorter distances and use local public transportation (bush taxis) to travel to their mail point, bank, and shopping locations.
-For longer distances, such as trips to the training center or the capital, Volunteers rely on public transportation.
+Many Volunteers choose bikes for shorter distances and use local public transportation (bush taxis) to travel to their post office, bank and shopping locations.
+For longer distances, such as trips to Peace Corps’ training center or the capital (Lomé), Volunteers rely on public transportation.

 Social activities